MicrosoftDocs/VBA-Docs/excel/Concepts/Cells-and-Ranges/looping-through-a-range-of-cells.md

 End Sub
 ```

-Another easy way to loop through a range is to use a  **For Each...Next** loop with the collection of cells specified in the **Range** property.
+Another easy way to loop through a range is to use a **Fr Each...Next** loop with the collection of cells specified in the **Range** property.
 Visual Basic automatically sets an object variable for the next cell each time the loop runs.
 The following procedure loops through the range A1:D10, setting to 0 (zero) any number whose absolute value is less than 0.01.